 When choosing salt, kosher salt is the preferred salt of most pitmasters and chefs.
 Kosher salt has larger grains than other salts and because it contains anti-caking agents, it won’t stick together.
 Mortons is the most popular brand of kosher salt and it can be found in most grocery stores.
 Diamond Crystal is another popular choice of kosher salt and is a best seller on Amazon.
 Check the latest price here.

 Thanks for checking out this article.
 I hope you learned a few things.
-Here are some of my favorite tools I use when smoking meat that may be useful to you.
+Here are some of my favorite tools I use when smoking brisket that may be useful to you.
 These are affiliate links, so if you decide to purchase any of these products, I’ll earn a commission.
 But in all honesty, these are the tools I recommend to my family and friends who are just starting out.

-Remote Digital Thermometer: If you’re looking for your first thermometer, I highly recommended the ThermoPro TP20.
-This was my first thermometer, and I still use it to this day.
-For around $50, you get a high-quality meat thermometer with two probes so you can track the temperature of your pit with one probe and your meat with the other probe.
-The TP20 is an Amazon Best Seller because it’s the easiest thermometer to operate, is durable, highly accurate, and comes with pre-programmed meat settings.
-See the latest price on Amazon here.
+Meat Thermometer: There are dozens of fancy thermometers on the market, but I still use my trusty TP20.
+For around $50, I have a high-quality meat thermometer with two probes, and can track the temperature of my smoker with one probe, and my meat with the other probe.
+The ThermoPro TP20 is an Amazon Best Seller because it’s the easiest thermometer to operate, is durable, highly accurate, and comes with pre-programmed meat settings.